 One thing that became crystal clear on this trip, both from the scientific presentations by Rob Dunbar and our own observations, is that global warming is real, it is happening now, and it really is exacerbated by human activity -- poorly informed politicians to the contrary.

 The increased melting of the Greenland ice sheet -- from warmer air temperatures, warmer ocean temperatures, and decreased albedo caused by less surface ice -- contributes not only to sea level rise, but also to decreased salinity.
-Dr. Dunbar introduced us to the global conveyor belt, which drives deep ocean currents and affects everything from climate to the productivity of the oceans.
+Dr. Dunbar introduced us to the thermohaline circulation, which drives deep ocean currents called the "global conveyor belt" and affects everything from climate to the productivity of the oceans.
+The tutorial and animations at the link explain the causes and effects.

-And it may happen sooner than you think.
+And this may matter sooner than you think.

 After our visit to the glacier we lurched and bumped back to Kangerlussuaq.